 The Female of the Species by Mindy McGinnis

 Although I haven’t yet had time to read this book, its summary suggests it might be a good book to read next if you want to stay in a similar headspace.
 Also, the Goodreads rating is excellent!
+(Update 7/16/2020: This book is incredibly good!)
 To quote the official synopsis: Three years ago, when her older sister, Anna, was murdered and the killer walked free, Alex uncaged the language she knows best—the language of violence.
 While her own crime goes unpunished, Alex knows she can’t be trusted among other people.
 Not with Jack, the star athlete who wants to really know her but still feels guilty over the role he played the night Anna’s body was discovered.
 And not with Peekay, the preacher’s kid with a defiant streak who befriends Alex while they volunteer at an animal shelter.
 Not anyone.
 As their senior year unfolds, Alex’s darker nature breaks out, setting these three teens on a collision course that will change their lives forever.

 A List of Cages by Robin Roe